About Mayor Kim Janey

 Devoting her life to public service, Janey has 25 years of experience in the non-profit sector.
 A proud fourth-generation Roxbury resident, Janey comes from a long line of educators, entrepreneurs, artists, and advocates.
 Janey was raised with values that guide her to this day: the importance of education, the power of community organizing, and the fundamental principles of equity and justice.

-Mayor Janey will visit campus multiple times throughout the spring semester to share their knowledge, skills, and experiences with students interested in politics, education, and racial justice.
-While on campus, she will visit classes, host office hours, facilitate meals with students, and coordinate speaker/workshop events.
-This webpage will be updated throughout the semester.
-If you would like to be notified when new opportunities are available, please email BerryIOP@salemstate.edu so we can add you to our email list.
+Mayor Kim Janey visited campus multiple times throughout the semester to share her knowledge, skills, and experiences with students interested in politics, education, and racial justice.
+While on campus, she visited classes, hosted office hours, facilitated meals with students, and coordinated speaker/workshop events.
+Below are some highlights from her fellowship.

-Mayor Kim Janey and Denella Clark, Chairwoman of the Massachusetts Commission on the Status of Women and President and CEO of Boston Arts Academy Foundation, will discuss the impact of women on history, culture, and society ALL year-long.
+Womxn’s History 365 featuring Denella Clark, Chairwoman of the Massachusetts Commission on the Status of Women and President and CEO of Boston Arts Academy Foundation